krayush/angularjs-cdn/README.md

 This file is the first file fetched by index.html and it contains the list of assets.<br/>

 For jsAssets, all the dev section will be compiled to get lib.js in build.
-For cssAssets, generate all bundles via gulp and just mention paths here.<br/>
+For cssAssets, all the dev section will be compiled to get library.css in build.<br/>

 Note: To exclude any file from build, just add #buildRemove
 Note: Don't delete this file as otherwise no static resources will load.